-Bond Remarketing: As further discussed in Note H, the Bonds, in the Variable Rate Bond form, are considered Weekly Rate Bonds with the ability to be converted to Daily Rate Bonds, Adjustable Rate Bonds, or Fixed Rate Bonds.
+5. Bond Remarketing: As further discussed in Note H, the Bonds, in the Variable Rate Bond form, are considered Weekly Rate Bonds with the ability to be converted to Daily Rate Bonds, Adjustable Rate Bonds, or Fixed Rate Bonds.

-The Funding Trust and Fifth Third Securities, Inc. ("Fifth Third" or "the Remarketing Agent") are party to an October 2002 remarketing agreement.
-Under the terms of the remarketing agreement, Fifth Third has agreed to use its best efforts to remarket the Bonds.
+Under the terms of a May 2010 agreement, Sterne Agee & Leach, Inc. ("Sterne Agee" or "the Remarketing Agent") has agreed to use its best efforts to remarket the Bonds.
 These Bonds are to be sold at the most favorable interest rates and terms that will result in a sale price equal to the principal amount of the Bonds sold, together with accrued interest, if any, thereon.
-Proceeds from the Bonds are used to repay draws on the letter of credit (see Credit Facility in Note B).
+Proceeds from the Bonds are used to repay draws on the letter of credit (see Credit Facility).
+Prior to May 2010 the remarketing agent was Fifth Third Bank, Inc. ("Fifth Third").

-Under the remarketing agreement, the Trust Estate paid a one-time fee of \$185,000 for services related to the competitive sale of the Bonds.
+Under the remarketing agreement, the Trust Estate paid a one-time fee of \$185,000 to Fifth Third for services related to the competitive sale of the Bonds.
 This one-time fee is being amortized over the remaining life of the Bonds.
-Additionally the Trust Estate pays to Fifth Third remarketing fees equal to .1 % of the principal amount of the outstanding Bonds.
+Additionally the Trust Estate pays to Fifth Third through April 2010 and Sterne Agee effective May 2010 annual remarketing fees equal to .1% of the principal amount of the outstanding Bonds.

-The remarketing agreement remains in effect until and including the earlier of the date of final payment on the Bonds or any date on which all Bonds bear interest at the Fixed Rate to maturity.
+The Sterne Agee remarketing agreement remains in effect until and including the earlier of the date of final payment on the Bonds or any date on which all Bonds bear interest at the Fixed Rate to maturity.
 The Remarketing Agent may be removed or replaced at any time by the Funding Trust or the Issuer upon providing 30 days written notice.

-Paying Agent: Cede & Co. ("the Paying Agent") (partnership nominee of The Depository Trust Company) currently serves as the paying agent under the terms set forth in the Trust Indenture.
+6. Paying Agent: Cede & Co. ("the Paying Agent") (partnership nominee of The Depository Trust Company) currently serves as the paying agent under the terms set forth in the Trust Indenture.
 The Paying Agent receives funds from the Trust Estate as well as from draws on the letter of credit and disburses such funds to the bondholders in payment of the Trust Estate's principal and interest obligations.